-JOHN M. THORNTON-Mr. Thornton, 67, a director of the Company since March 1986, was appointed Chairman of the Board as of October 1, 1987.
-Additionally, he has served as President, Chief Executive Officer and Chief Financial Officer since September 1998.
+John M. Thornton - Mr. Thornton, 70, has been a director of the Company since March 1986.
+He was appointed Chairman of the Board as of October 1, 1987 and has served as President, Chief Executive Officer and Chief Financial Officer since September 1998.
 Previously, he served as President of the Company from May 1991 through July 1991 and Chief Executive Officer from May 1991 through February 1992.
 From 1976 through 1988, Mr. Thornton served as Chairman and Vice Chairman of the Board at Micom Systems, Inc. Mr. Thornton was Chairman and President of Wavetek Corporation for 18 years.
 Mr. Thornton is also Chairman of the Board of Thornton Winery Corporation.
 Mr. Thornton is the spouse of Sally B. Thornton, a director.

-GERALD I. FARMER, PH.D.-Dr. Farmer, 65, a director of the Company since May 1994, was Executive Vice President of the Company from November 1992 until June, 1997.
-Prior to joining the Company, Dr. Farmer worked as Executive Vice President of HNC Software, Inc. from January 1987 to November 1992.
+Gerald I. Farmer, Ph.D. - Dr. Farmer, 68, has been a director of the Company since May 1994.
+He was Executive Vice President of the Company from November 1992 until June 1997.
+Before joining the Company, Dr. Farmer was Executive Vice President of HNC Software, Inc. from January 1987 to November 1992.
 He has held senior management positions with IBM Corporation, Xerox, SAIC and Gould Imaging and Graphics.

-JAMES B. DEBELLO-Mr. DeBello, 41, a director of the Company since November 1994, has been President, Chief Operating Officer and a member of the Board of Directors of CollegeClub.com since April 1999.
-From November 1998 to April 1999 he was Chief Operating Officer of WirelessKnowledge, Inc. a joint venture company between Microsoft and Qualcomm, Inc. Prior to that, from November 1996 to November 1998, Mr. DeBello held positions as Assistant General Manager and Vice President and General Manager of Qualcomm Eudora Internet E-Mail Software Division of Qualcomm, Inc. From 1990 to 1996, he was President and Chief Executive Officer of Solectek Corporation in San Diego, California.
+James B. DeBello - Mr. DeBello, 44, has been a director of the Company since November 1994.
+He has been Chief Executive Officer of AsiaCorp Communications, Inc., a wireless data infrastructure and software company, since July 2001.
+He was Venture Chief Executive Officer for IdeaEdge Ventures, Inc., a venture capital company, from June 2000 to June 2001.
+From May 1999 to May 2000 he was President, Chief Operating Officer and a member of the Board of Directors of CollegeClub.com, an internet company.
+From November 1998 to April 1999 he was Chief Operating Officer of WirelessKnowledge, Inc.; a joint venture company formed between Microsoft and Qualcomm, Inc. Before that, from November 1996 to November 1998, Mr. DeBello held positions as Vice President, Assistant General Manager and General Manager of Qualcomm Inc.'s Eudora Internet Software Division, and Vice President of Product Management of Qualcomm Inc.'s Subscriber Equipment Division.

-DANIEL E. STEIMLE-Mr. Steimle, 51, a director of the Company since February 1987, has been Chief Financial Officer of Transmeta Corporation, a startup technology company, from November 1998.
+Daniel E. Steimle - Mr. Steimle, 54, has been a director of the Company since February 1987.
+He was Vice President and Chief Financial Officer of LGC Wireless, a wireless technology company, from July 2000 to September 2001.
+From November 1998 to March 2000 he was Chief Financial Officer of Transmeta Corporation, a startup technology company.
 From July 1997 to February 1998 he was Vice President, Finance and Administration and Chief Financial Officer of Hybrid Networks, Inc., a broadband access network company.
 From December 1993 to July 1997, Mr. Steimle was Vice President and Chief Financial Officer of Advanced Fibre Communications.
-Mr. Steimle was Senior Vice President, Operations and Chief Financial Officer of The Santa Cruz Operation from September 1991 to December 1993.

-SALLY B. THORNTON-Ms. Thornton, 65, a director of the Company since April 1988, has been a private investor for more than forty years.
+Sally B. Thornton - Ms. Thornton, 68, has been a director of the Company since April 1988.
+She has been a private investor for more than forty years.
 She served as a director of Micom Systems, Inc. from 1976 to 1988.
-From 1987 until 1996 she served as Chairman of Medical Materials, Inc. Ms. Thornton is on the Board of Directors of Thornton Winery Corporation in Temecula, CA. She has been a Trustee of the Sjorgren's Syndrome Foundation in New York and Stephens College in Missouri.
+From 1987 until 1996 she served as Chairman of Medical Materials, Inc, a composite plastics manufacturer.
+Ms. Thornton is on the Board of Directors of Thornton Winery Corporation in Temecula, CA. She has been a Trustee of the Sjorgren's Syndrome Foundation in New York and Stephens College in Missouri.
 Ms. Thornton is also a Life Trustee of the San Diego Museum of Art.
 Ms. Thornton is the spouse of John M. Thornton, Chairman of the Board.